nvim-treesitter/nvim-treesitter/README.md

-      branch = 'develop', -- only needed if different from default branch location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated `src/parser.c` generate_from_json = false, -- only needed if repo does not contain `src/grammar.json` either -- WARNING: requires `node` for tree-sitter-cli <0.26.0! queries = 'queries/neovim', -- also install queries from given directory },
+      branch = 'develop', -- only needed if different from default branch location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated `src/parser.c` generate_from_json = false, -- only needed if repo does not contain `src/grammar.json` either queries = 'queries/neovim', -- also install queries from given directory },
   }